-For couples considering pregnancy or starting a family, The University of Kansas Health System offers preconception consultations, including genetic testing, carrier testing and genetic counseling.
+For couples considering pregnancy or starting a family, The University of Kansas Health System in Kansas City offers preconception consultations, including genetic testing, carrier testing and genetic counseling.
 Preconception genetic testing is an important step in your family planning process that can help you identify possible problems that could impact a healthy pregnancy.
 The American College of Obstetricians and Gynecologists recommends information about genetic carrier screening be provided to every pregnant woman and recommends testing be performed before pregnancy to provide couples with information about any reproductive risks.
 Doing so allows you to explore all reproductive options available to you.

 Genetic testing options

 Many couples are carriers of inherited conditions or genetic disorders and simply don't know it.
 Carriers are usually healthy, but have a risk of passing on a genetic condition to their children.
 Preconception carrier screening can help determine whether you carry inherited health conditions that you might pass on to a child.
 Knowing this information before you get pregnant can make a difference in your family's health and well-being.
 A genetic counselor will discuss the results of these tests with you and explain if you or your partner are carriers and what that means for a baby.